background 0background 1background 2background 3

 Human wrestling with AI created by ChatGPT

-This interdisciplinary symposium invites faculty, staff, and educational leaders to critically and collaboratively explore how artificial intelligence is shaping, challenging, and reimagining human learning.
-With a blend of keynote talks, thematic sessions, and collaborative workshops, participants will engage with ethical, philosophical, and practical dimensions of AI in education.
+This interdisciplinary symposium invited faculty, staff, and educational leaders to critically and collaboratively explore how artificial intelligence is shaping, challenging, and reimagining human learning.
+With a blend of keynote talks, thematic sessions, and collaborative workshops, participants engaged with ethical, philosophical, and practical dimensions of AI in education.

 JVD